MyEtherWallet/knowledge-base/source/_posts/en/getting-started/how-to-create-a-wallet.md

 MyEtherWallet (MEW) offers three ways to create a new ETH wallet.

-Out of the three, we highly suggest creating your wallet with our smartphone app, MEWconnect.
+Out of the three, we highly suggest creating your wallet with our smartphone app, MEW wallet.
 This is the best option for the security and safekeeping of your information.
-To learn more about creating your wallet with MEWconnect, click [here][mewConnect].
+To learn more about creating your wallet with MEW wallet, click [here][mewwallet].

 The other two options we offer are by Keystore/JSON file and Mnemonic Phrase.
 *These are **not** recommended ways to create and access your wallet.*